piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 Effective SPI requires a long-term commitment, not just temporary initiatives.
 Software organizations must build quality processes that stand the test of time.

-**The**  **Benefits of**  **implementing Software Quality Assurance** **(****SQA****).**
+## The Benefits of Implementing Software Quality Assurance(SQA)

 SQA can be a complex process but is an important part of any software development project and essential for ensuring that software products meet the needs of their users.
 Some of the benefits of Implementing SQA include;-

 - Increased customer satisfaction: SQA can help to increase customer satisfaction by ensuring that software products delivered to the customer meets its functional and non-functional requirements not to mention high-quality, reliable, usable, and secure.
-- Software Quality Assurance (SQA)can help improve the overall quality and reliability of software products by identifying and fixing defects as early as possible in the development processensuring they meet the desired quality standardsleading to a better reputation for the company.
+- Software Quality Assurance (SQA)can help improve the overall quality and reliability of software products by identifying and fixing defects as early as possible in the development process ensuring they meet the desired quality standards leading to a better reputation for the company.
 - Because of SQA, developed high-quality software can help increase the market share of a company/business or a freelance software developer's business portfolio.
-- SQA can help to reduce the cost of software developmentby preventing defects from being introduced into software or identifying and fixing them early in the development process.
+- SQA can help to reduce the cost of software development by preventing defects from being introduced into software or identifying and fixing them early in the development process.
 - SQA can help to reduce the risk of project failure by identifying and mitigating potential risks early in the development process.
 - Reduced software defects: SQA helps to identify and prevent software defects, which can lead to significant cost savings such as reduced maintenance and customer support costs in the long run.
 - Software Quality Assurance helps Improve the process of creating software thus significantly reducing the time to market thus allowing businesses to stay a step ahead of competitors.